 If you wanted to come home you had to keep going on, that was what she meant when she wrote "True journey is return," but it had never been more than an intuition, and she was farther than ever now from being able to rationalize it.
 She bent down, too suddenly so that she grunted a little at the creak in her bones, and began to root in a bottom drawer of the desk.
 Her hand came on an age-softened folder and drew it out, recognizing it by touch before sight confirmed: the manuscript of Syndical Organization in Revolutionary Transition.
 He had printed the title on the folder and written his name under it, Taviri Odo Asieo, IX 741.
 There was an elegant handwriting, every letter well-formed, bold, and fluent.
 But he had preferred to use a voiceprinter.
 The manuscript was all in voiceprint, and high quality too, hesitancies adjusted and idiosyncrasies of speech normalized.
 You couldn't see there how he had said "o" deep in his throat as they did on the North Coast.
 There was nothing of him there but his mind.

-She had nothing of him at all except his name written on the folder.
-She hadn't kept his letters, it was sentimental to keep letters.
-Besides, she never kept anything.
-She couldn't think of anything that she had ever owned for more than a few from them, but they didn't learn from her; they had learnt all she had to teach long ago, from her books, from the Movement.
+would have known it; he kept her schedule, and tactfully reminded her of things, like the visit from the foreign students this afternoon.
+Oh, damn.
+She liked the young, and there was always something to learn from a foreigner, but she was tired of new faces, and tired of being on view.
+She learned from them, but they didn't learn from her; they had learnt all she had to teach long ago, from her books, from the Movement.
 They just came to look, as if she were the Great Tower in Rodarred, or the Canyon of the Tulaevea.
 A phenomenon, a monument.
 They were awed, adoring.
 She snarled at them: Think your own thoughts! - That's not anarchism, that's mere obscurantism. - You don't think liberty and discipline are incompatible, do you? - They accepted their tongue-lashing meekly as children, gratefully, as if she were some kind of All-Mother, the idol of the Big Sheltering Womb.
 She!
-She who had mined the shipyards at Seissero, and had cursed Premier Inoilte to his face in front of a crowd of seven thousand, telling him he would have cut off his own balls and had them bronzed and sold as souvenirs, if he thought there was any profit in it - she who had screeched, and sworn and kicked policemen, and spat at priests, and pissed in public on the big brass plaque in Capitol Square that said HERE WAS FOUNDED THE SOVEREIGN NATION OF A-IO ETC ETC, psssssssss to all that!
+She who had mined the shipyards at Seissero, and had cursed Premier Inoilte to his face in front of a crowd of seven thousand, telling him he would have cut off his own balls and had them bronzed and sold as souvenirs. if he thought there was any profit in it - she who had screeched, and sworn and kicked policemen, and spat at priests, and pissed in public on the big brass plaque in Capitol Square that said HERE WAS FOUNDED THE SOVEREIGN NATION OF A-IO ETC ETC. psssssssss to all that!
 And now she was everybody's grandmama, the dear old lady, the sweet old monument, come worship at the womb.
 The fire's out, boys, it's safe to come up close.

 "No, I won 't," Laia said out loud.
 "I will not."
-She was not selfconscious about talking to herself, because she always had talked to herself.
+She was not self-conscious about talking to herself, because she always had talked to herself.
 "Laia's invisible audience," Tavari had used to say, as she went through the room muttering.
 "You needn't come, I won't be here," she told the invisible audience now.
 She had just decided that it was she had to do.
 She had to go out.
 To go into the streets.